 There are a number of steps involved in turning wood into pulp.
 That pulp is used in the papermaking process, but this article is going to focus on how the stock or pulp mixture gets made into paper.

-First, let’s see What exactly a paper machine is and It’s made of.
+First, let’s see What exactly paper’s machine is and It’s made of.

 A paper machine is typically 10 – 25 feet wide and can range in length anywhere from half a football field (50 yards) to the full length (100 yards).
 The machine has two main components; a wet end and a dry end.

 We decided to boil the entire process down into 8 Steps to make it easier for our readers and potential investors.

 How Paper is Made